That Healthy Beverage

 The fermentation process

 Kombucha is very easily made: you'll just need to inherit a SCOBY from a fellow home brewer to get started.
-During the fermentation process, sucrose from sugar is converted into both cellulose and the acidic compounds that will give the flavour to the booch: acetid acid, lactic acid, gluconic acid, and glucuronic acid.
+During the fermentation process, sucrose from sugar is converted into both cellulose and the acidic compounds that will give the flavor to the booch: acetid acid, lactic acid, gluconic acid, and glucuronic acid.

 Details of the fermentation process, for all nerds out there like us (Villarreal-Soto et al., 2018)